jharris711/tw-noti/README.md

 ## Usage

-- Import the `ToastProvider` and use it to wrap you application:
+- Import the `ToastProvider` and use it to wrap your application:

 ```javascript
 import { ToastProvider } from 'tw-noti';